Meet the Team

 Liam Crossley

-Liam is one of the PT's for Luke's Lads and has 10 years as nutrition and biomechanics specialist,
+HI, I'm Liam and I'm one of the PT's for Luke's Lads I have spent 10 years as nutrition and biomechanics specialist,

 I love working with new people all the time.
 I find it very rewarding to see the progress and success of my clients and others I help coach.'Reasons for joining the Lukes Lads’ team?
 Honestly, curiosity.
 Not in the sense to be nosey, more so to know what it mental health feels like to others We are all affected in different ways when it comes to mental health.
 My curiosity was see what I could personally offer these gents through my profession and life experience.